mchlol/next-game-list/README.md

 ### TODO

-- use grid to set list containers to equal sizes when empty/sparse
-- separate css into modules for each component
+- clean up css, use tailwind classes and any custom css can live on the component
 - separate back button into a component
 - update route for games to /games/slug instead of /slug
+- update the fetch method on screenshots component

 ## Hurdles